ShawnTheBeachy/reg-diff/README.md

-# reg-diff
+# RegDiff

-A UWP app for diffing registry files.
+A UWP app I wrote for work for diffing registry backup files.
+Not optimized at all, but it's there.